aknackiron/testdroid-documentation/testdroid-faq/index.md

 ###  Can we do remote manual testing with Testdroid devices?

-For most Android models yes, some are incompatible with the VNC technology in use.
-We are adding this same functionality to iOS devices too for our Private and Enterprise customers.
+Yes, for most Android and iOS devices.
+Some models are incompatible with the VNC technology in use.
+Manual testing on iOS devices is supported on public cloud through dedicated devices.
+Enterprise and Private cloud users can decide which users get access to manual testing.

 ###  Does Testdroid support parallel or concurrent test runs?